19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (2) Where —

 (a) a writ of distress has been issued under the Distress Act (Cap.
-84) to distrain the property of a tenant who is an employer and any movable property belonging to the employer is seized in execution of the writ; and
+84) to distrain the property of a tenant who is an employer or a member and any movable property belonging to the employer or member is seized in execution of the writ; and

 [40/2007 wef 01/10/2007]